JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-gradle/dependency-package-search/index.md

 # Dependencies

-* What scopes dependencies in Gradle can have
+* What scopes dependencies in Gradle can have.
-* How to add dependencies to your project
+* How to add dependencies to your project.
-* How to use the IDE's package search to add dependencies
+* How to use the IDE's package search to add dependencies.